odoo/documentation/content/applications/finance/accounting/customer_invoices/cash_discounts.rst

 **Cash discounts** are reductions in the amount a customer must pay for goods or services offered as an incentive for paying their invoice promptly.
 These discounts are typically a percentage of the total invoice amount and are applied if the customer pays within a specified time.
-Cash discounts can help the company maintain a steady cash flow.
+Cash discounts can help a company maintain a steady cash flow.

 .. example::
    You issue a €100 invoice on the 1st of January.
 The full payment is due within 30 days, and you